AizaRashid/decoder-only-transformer/README.md

 # Decoder-Only Transformer, From Scratch

-A small decoder-only transformer (the architecture family behind GPT-style models) implemented from first principles in PyTorch — no `transformers` library, no pre-built attention layers.
+A small decoder-only transformer (the architecture family behind GPT-style models) implemented from first principles in PyTorch, no `transformers` library, no pre-built attention layers.
 Multi-head causal self-attention, sinusoidal position encoding, feed-forward blocks, residual connections, and layer norm, stacked into a mini language model that learns to answer